m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 2. iterate up to the length of the longest range
 3. if one of the ranges runs out early, set its values to default ones

-So, the usage at the end would look something like:
+So, the usage in the end would look something like:

 ```cpp
 float a[]{ 1.2, 2.3, 3.4, 4.5 };